What is the Federal TEACH Grant?

 - Or any field listed on the Teacher Shortage Area Nationwide Listing at the time of service

-If the service obligation is not fulfilled within 8 years of completion of the degree, the entire TEACH Grant amount that the student received converts to a Federal Direct Unsubsidized Loan.
-Interest on Direct Unsubsidized Loan is assessed from the day the TEACH Grant was first received.
+If the service obligation is not fulfilled within 8 years of completion of the degree, the entire TEACH Grant amount that the student received converts into a Federal Direct Unsubsidized Loan.
+Interest on the Direct Unsubsidized Loan is assessed from the day the TEACH Grant was first received.
 Students are able to request this conversion at any point if they determine they will not be completing their service requirement.

 | Full Time